scipy-conference/scipy_proceedings/papers/bradley_dice/55_bradley_dice.rst

 -----------

 From the birth of the **signac** framework to now, **signac** has grown in usability, performance, and use.
-In the last three years, we have added exciting new features, like groups, aggregation, and synced collections, while learning how to manage outreach and establish sustainable project governance in a burgeoning scientific open-source project.
+In the last three years, we have added exciting new features such as groups, aggregation, and synced collections, while learning how to manage outreach and establish sustainable project governance in a burgeoning scientific open-source project.
-As maintainers and committers, we hope to continue expanding the framework through user-oriented development, reach users in research fields beyond materials science that routinely have projects suited for **signac**, and welcome new contributors with diverse backgrounds and skills to the project.
+We hope to continue expanding the framework through user-oriented development, reach users in research fields beyond materials science that routinely have projects suited for **signac**, and welcome new contributors with diverse backgrounds and skills to the project.

-Getting signac
+Installing signac
 --------------

 The **signac** framework is tested for Python 3.6+ and is compatible with Linux, macOS, and Windows.